GowthamR28/transit-road-network-builder/README.md

 # Transit Road Network Builder 🚍

 Builds a **road network for transit modelling** (Cube, Visum, AequilibraE, etc.) from **bus stop lat–longs** using OpenStreetMap.
-It downloads arterials first, then pulls local streets **only where stops are far**, snaps stops to the network, and exports an **interactive Folium map**.
+It downloads arterials first, then pulls local streets **only where stops are far**, snaps stops to the network, and exports an **interactive Folium map**,Shapefile & Geopackage of Roadnetwork.

 ---